MrMusic25/linux-pref/README.md

 Also displays with `./INSTALL.sh -h` or `./INSTALL.sh --help`

+### packageManager.sh
+A script capable of managing packages on most of the common distributions.

+More info to come once this script is ready, but it will replace programInstaller.sh, update.sh, and installPackages.sh

 ### programInstaller.sh
 A multi-distro script that installs a list of programs, or a folder full of program lists.